10 Law Internships for High School Students

 Program Dates (subject to change): June-July (8 weeks)

-The Judicial Youth Corps Program is an intensive educational spring and summer internship offered by the Supreme Judicial Court in Massachusetts.
+The Judicial Youth Corps Program is an intensive spring and summer internship offered by the Supreme Judicial Court in Massachusetts.
 It focuses on educating student interns and exposing them to the Massachusetts court system and the rule of law.
-Selected interns have to mandatorily attend two sessions – an education training session where they will be mentored and taught by volunteer judges, lawyers, and court employees.
-This session covers a wide range of topics including juvenile law, criminal procedure, family law, landlord-tenant disputes, the jury system, and the appellate process.
+Selected interns must attend two sessions.
+The first is an education training session with volunteer judges, lawyers, and court employees.
+This session covers a wide range of topics, including juvenile law, criminal procedure, family law, landlord-tenant disputes, the jury system, and the appellate process.
 The second session is the summer internship itself, where you are placed as a paid intern at a local courthouse.

 Cost: No cost, paid hourly (minimum wage or slightly more – $15/hour)